Best Split Keyboards 2026: Portable Ergonomic Picks Reviewed & Compared

 There are a few cons, mainly that the layout feels a bit cramped despite having full sized keys, with typing accuracy taking a hit at first.
 The Keychron K11 Pro/Max also has a positive, as opposed to a negative raiser, which reduces the ergonomic nature of the keyboard.
 These are minor flaws and you can easily adapt to them after a short while.

-If the Keychron K11 Pro is not available, then the Keychron K11 Max has a virtually identical form factor.
-They key differences is that the K11 Max adds acoustic foam, supports 2 GHz wireless connectivity, but has a smaller battery.
+The Keychron K11 Pro and Max are virtually identical keyboards.
+The key differences are that the K11 Max adds acoustic foam, supports 2 GHz wireless connectivity, but has a smaller battery.

 SpiderIsland Tech Split Macro Keyboard